This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 |

 - In the attacked animation, the prototype reuses some frames from the loss animation.
-For more bell-related details, this animation contains frames which weren't updated, and so they still use the old bell graphics.
+For more bell-related details, this animation contains frames which weren't updated, and as such they still use the old bell graphics.

 Proto |